-SECTION 516-0002 - BRIDGE EXPANSION JOINT, STRIP SEAL
+SECTION 516-0002 – BRIDGE EXPANSION JOINT, STRIP SEAL

 516-0002.01 DESCRIPTION.
-This work under this section shall consist of furnishing and installing expansion devices, including the seals and anchorage systems, as shown on the Plans, in accordance with these specifications and the seal manufacturer’s recommendations, and in accordance with Section 506 and 516 of the Standard Specifications.
+This work shall consist of furnishing and installing expansion devices, including the seals and anchorage systems, as shown on the Plans, in accordance with Section 506, Section 516, these specifications, and the manufacturer’s recommendations.

 516-0002.02 MATERIALS.
-Materials shall meet the following requirements:
+Materials shall meet the requirements of the following subsections:

 Structural Steel 714.02

-High Strength Bolts 714.05
+High Strength Structural Bolts and Assemblies, 120 ksi 714.05

 Welded Stud Shear Connectors 714.10

-Steel Extrusions ..........................................................................................................ASTM A 36
+Galvanizing 726.06

+Steel extrusions shall meet the requirements of ASTM A36.
 A Type D Certification shall be furnished for the steel extrusions.

-Lubricant-adhesive shall be a 1 part, moisture curing, polyurethane and aromatic hydrocarbon solvent mixture and shall have the physical properties listed in Table 1.
-Each lot of lubricant- adhesive shall be delivered in sealed containers plainly marked with the manufacturer's name or trademark and the date of manufacture.
+Lubricant-adhesive shall be a one part, moisture curing, polyurethane and aromatic hydrocarbon solvent mixture and shall have the physical properties listed in Table 516-0002.02A.
+Each lot of lubricant- adhesive shall be delivered in sealed containers plainly marked with the manufacturer’s name or trademark and the date of manufacture.
 Maximum shelf life shall not exceed 6 months.

-TABLE 1 – LUBRICANT ADHESIVE PHYSICAL PROPERTIES
+TABLE 516-0002.02A – LUBRICANT-ADHESIVE PHYSICAL PROPERTIES